About the Council on Criminal Justice and Behavioral Health (CCJBH)

 Mack Jenkins, former Chief Probation Officer of San Diego County Probation Department, held the post since 2007.
 Prior, he served in several positions at the Orange County Probation Department from 1977 to 2007, including division director, assistant director, supervisor and deputy probation counselor.
 Jenkins was an adjunct instructor of criminal justice at the Rancho Santiago Community College District from 1992 to 2007.
 He is a member of the National Association of Drug Court Professionals Board of Directors and the Judicial Council’s Task Force for Criminal Justice Collaboration on Mental Health Issues.
 Jenkins earned a Master of Science degree in criminal justice from California State University, Long Beach.
 Mr. Jenkins was appointed to CCJBH formerly known as COMIO by Governor Jerry Brown 2015.

-Jennifer Kent, Director, California Department of Health Care Services
+Will Lightbourne, Director, Department of Health Care Services (DHCS)

 The Honorable Stephen V. Manley, Santa Clara Superior Court Judge